SirCryptic/Abomination-Unofficial/README.md

 this was not developed with infinte loader as i dont have access to it im just merely adding upon the menu that worked for me from those that didnt,  enjoy :)

+Credits

+Sircryptic - Putting Together something usefull for the time being i guess

+CF4_99 - Base Menu And Design
+Gillam - Some Functions